pishone-accuknox/secret-scan-action/README.md

-# Secret Scan GitHub Action
+# AccuKnox Secret Scan GitHub Action

 This GitHub Action scans your repository for secrets and uploads the result to your tenet in AccuKnox SaaS.